-You are provided insurance coverage through the Florida Association of Counties Trust on the same basis as regular County employees as long as you are acting within the scope of your duties as a board member.
-This coverage is generally limited to \$100,000 per person/\$200,000 per occurrence and covers liability for such things as negligence, errors and omissions and violation of civil rights claims.
+You are provided insurance coverage through the Florida Association of Counties Trust on the same basis as regular County employees as long as you are acting within the scope of your duties as a board/committee member.
+This coverage is generally limited to \$100,000 per person/\$200,000 per occurrence and covers liability for such things as negligence, errors and omissions and violation of civil rights claims related to your work on the appointed board or committee.

-If you have questions regarding this coverage, or if you become aware of a potential claim against you or your board, please contact Barbara Shepherd of the Human Resources Department at 329-1270.
+If you have questions regarding this coverage, or if you become aware of a potential claim against you or your board/committee, please contact Barbara Shepherd of the Human Resources Department at 386-329-1270.